-Now it’s this corridor that apply. ” [The author’s translation]
+Now it’s this corridor that applies. ” [The author’s translation]

 The present analysis takes as a frame and general perspective a view where values, value systems and the value systems landscape as a whole are seen as complex adaptive systems.
 They are seen as systems, since they consist of clusters of opinions and preferences in many issues; they are complex, since they cannot be fully understood or controlled; and they are adaptive, since they change when the outer circumstances and life conditions change.

 The analysis begins by describing the values and value systems landscape as a complex adaptive system.
-Then the model Spiral Dynamics will be introduced and discussed with other models for studying value systems based on other assumptions and with better scientific support, such as the World Values Survey, Shalom Schwartz’ value system model, the GAL-TAN dimension applied by e.g. the SOM Institute surveys and a value system test developed by the author and colleagues.
+Then the model Spiral Dynamics will be introduced and discussed together with other models for studying value systems based on other assumptions and with better scientific support, such as the World Values Survey, Shalom Schwartz’ value system model, the GAL-TAN dimension applied by e.g. the SOM Institute surveys and a value system test developed by the author and colleagues.
 There are three main reasons to employing the Spiral Dynamics model for this analysis.
 Firstly, its explicit development perspective.
-It is sometimes argued that the postmoderna values are more mature, and that traditionalistic and nationalistic values that are progressing, should be seen as a regression.
+It is sometimes argued that the postmodern values are more mature, and that traditionalistic and nationalistic values that are progressing should be seen as a regression.
 Hence, there is a need for a model with a developmental perspective.
-The developmental perspective and approach are also motivated due to the assumption of values as complex adaptive systems, and in order to understand such, they need to be seen as part of a process leading up the the current state (see e.g. Laske).
-Secondly, the value systems of the Spiral dynamics model can be linked to corresponding perspectives, or general view on what is mature and rational behaviour, and what is not.
-And thirdly, the value systems can be linked to the cultural and societal development in terms socio-techno-economic progress throughout the history.
-I will apply the Spiral Dynamics model in Sweden with a brief historical overview leading up to today’s debate with the refugee crisis as central concern.
-Finally, the implications of the analysis, regarding the continuing shifts in discourse around the refugee crisis and the value system landscape as a whole, will be discussed.
+The developmental perspective and approach are also motivated due to the assumption of values as complex adaptive systems, and in order to understand them as such, they need to be seen as part of a process leading up to the current state (see e.g. Laske).
+Secondly, the value systems of the Spiral Dynamics model can be linked to corresponding perspectives, or the general view of what is mature and rational behaviour, and what is not on each level.
+Thirdly, the value systems can be linked to the cultural and societal development in terms of socio-techno-economic progress throughout the history.
+I will apply the Spiral Dynamics model to conditions in Sweden with a brief historical overview leading up to today’s debate with the refugee crisis as central concern.
+Finally, the implications of the analysis regarding the continuing shifts in discourse around the refugee crisis and the value system landscape as a whole will be discussed.

-A key concept in Spiral Dynamics introduced by Beck and Cowan’s vMeme which refers to the value system.
+A key concept in Spiral Dynamics introduced by Beck and Cowan is the vMeme which refers to the value system.
 The concept of meme, coming from Richard Dawkins’ book The Selfish Gene, is an amount of information, an idea, an -ism, a value or the like, that is spread through the population like a virus.
 Thus, a vMeme is a coherent set or cluster of basic beliefs and values based on one or more core assumptions.
-If a person, for example, shows a high tolerance for different cultures and advocating gender equality as one can expect that s/he also advocates human rights.
-Another person who advocates conformism and obedience can be expected to enjoy the traditions and security are important.
+If a person, for example, shows a high tolerance for different cultures also advocating gender equality, one can expect that s/he also advocates human rights.
+Another person who advocates conformism and obedience can be expected to value traditions and security.
 Similarly, it is possible to identify 8 different value systems in a developmental order.

 A further assumption is that the value systems and their historical as well as individual developments, oscillates between two polarities, those of individualistic and collectivistic.
 It is, however, not a pendulum motion going back and forth without any progression, but rather a spiral movement, that for each turn also moves upwards – hence the name of the model.
 Each new level or stage builds on the previous one, but is also a reaction against it and tries to solve the problems that the previous fails to address or creates.